 A lot of decorators use this method.
 I find it cumbersome, but it’s worth a try though.

 2. The second method is to just roll your fondant out onto a mat.

-For this method, you’ll roll your fondant onto a mat (without the top mat) and then pick up the mat, fondant and all, and lay it over your cake, then peel off the mat.
+For this method, you’ll roll your fondant onto a mat (without the top mat like we talked about before) and then pick up the mat, fondant and all, and lay it over your cake, then peel off the mat.

 I find that cumbersome as well, but you may want to try it out and see how you like it.

 3. The next method is the one I use and it’s simply rolling out your fondant on a mat or table and just using your hands/arms or the large rolling pin to apply the fondant.